 Cancelling a version of the interoperability Catalogue

 In order to cancel a version of the interoperability catalogue, a cancellation catalogue file is created for which the edition number must be set to 0.
 Interoperability catalogue edition number is a field in exchange set metadata, class S100_IC_CatalogueMetadata (see section 13 on Metadata classes).
 The cancellation catalogue file may contain no data objects and any data objects present it in are ignored.
 The cancellation catalogue file may be part of an exchange set which contains a new version of the interoperability catalogue.
 This method is only used to cancel an interoperability catalogue.
-When a version of the interoperability catalogue is cancelled it must be removed from the system.Updating the Interoperability Catalogue support files
+When a version of the interoperability catalogue is cancelled it must be removed from the system.

+A cancellation applies only to interoperability catalogues meeting the following conditions:

+The issue date and time of the interoperability catalogue being cancelled precede the issue date and time of the cancellation itself.
+Issue date and time are fields in S100_IC_CatalogueMetadata (see Table 32).

+The version date of the interoperability catalogue being cancelled precedes or coincides with the version date of the cancellation interoperability catalogue.
+Version date is a field in the interoperability catalogue header (see Figure 4-3 and Table 9).

+The producer of the cancellation has the authority to cancel the original.

+Note 1: The issue date in metadata may or may not be the same as the version date in the catalogue header.

+Note 2: Verification and management of authority relationships is out of the scope of this specification, and may have to be an external process (e.g., verification of signatures and verification that issuer and canceller are the same or successor organisations, or belong to the same or successor organisations).

+Updating the Interoperability Catalogue support files

 Support files are updated using the method detailed in section 12.3.2.

-If changes occur to the support files of a version of the IC, then the updateApplicationDate in S100_IC_CatalogueMetadata shall carry the date of the change.
+If changes occur to the support files of a version of the Interoperability Catalogue, then the updateApplicationDate in S100_IC_CatalogueMetadata must carry the date of the change.

 New Edition of the support files